- Florida Crystals® Organic Powdered Raw Cane Sugar 1 cup reserved (16 oz) 1 cup reserved (16 oz) Florida Crystals® Organic Powdered Raw Cane Sugar

 - 1/4 cup plus 2 tbps (3oz) sweetened condensed milk 1/4 cup plus 2 tbps (3oz) sweetened condensed milk

-Measure 1 cup of organic powdered raw cane sugar and set aside.
-Mix remaining powdered sugar, dry milk powder, salt and spices in a large mixing bowl.
+Measure 1 cup of organic powdered raw cane sugar and set aside the rest.
+Mix the remaining organic powdered sugar, dry milk powder, salt, and spices in a large mixing bowl.

 Measure and mix together the molasses and sweetened condensed milk.
 It is easiest to measure both in a single liquid measuring cup.
-Add the liquid ingredients to the dry ingredients.
+Next, add the liquid ingredients to the dry ingredients.

 Mix the liquid into the dry ingredients initially with a spatula.
 The mixture will form a dough ball similar to bread.
 You will need to work the dough with your hands to fully combine the ingredients.